ZapCapAI/zapcap-nodejs/README.md

 ## 📄 API Reference

-Refer to the official [ZapCap API documentation](https://api.zapcap.dev/api) for a comprehensive list of endpoints and their functionalities.
+Refer to the official [ZapCap documentation](https://platform.zapcap.ai/docs/) for a comprehensive list of endpoints and their functionalities.

 ## ✉️ Support

-For support, please open an issue or contact hi@zapcap.dev.
+For support, please open an issue or contact hi@zapcap.ai.

 ---